Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

    construct(State,TraceEmitterName) ->
 	 TraceState = class_TraceEmitter:construct(State,TraceEmitterName),
-	 % Cannot use ?trace("Hello!), as it would use 'State',
+	 % Cannot use here ?trace("Hello!), as it would use 'State',
 	 % which is not a trace emitter yet!
 So:
 	 ?send_trace(TraceState,"Hello!"),
 	 [...]